 Clients included: The Ford Foundation’s media and women’s rights initiatives, the Rockefeller Family Fund, PAI, the Open Society Foundation, CAMBIO immigration coalition, MoveOn.org, the Roosevelt Institute Economic Media Project, Human Rights Campaign, National Geographic, the Movement Strategy Center, Food Policy Action, the Union of Concerned Scientists, Consumer Reports, Friends of the Global Fight, and the Food Research and Action Center.
 Films: 1971, TWA Flight 800, CITIZENFOUR.

 Previously, Sharon directed advocacy and communications at HaMoked: Center for the Defense of the Individual, a Jerusalem-based human rights organization providing legal aid to Palestinian victims of human rights abuses.
-Sharon crafted the twenty-year-old organization’s first advocacy strategy and led media and advocacy campaigns that brought the organization’s work into the international spotlight.

 She is a proud alum of Hampshire College, where she studied political science, Middle East policy, and theatre.
 She lives in Washington, DC with her spouse and one friendly pup.

 Ready to Uprise?
 Get in touch: